 HOUSTON — A Houston petrochemical company is suing a former employee, alleging fraud, unlawful appropriation and unjust enrichment.

-Vinmar International seeks trial by jury, a temporary restraining order to prevent Divvuru from deleting any documents and from disposing any property that she obtained from using the plaintiff's funds, all damages, interest, litigation costs and all other just and equitable relief.
+Vinmar International seeks trial by jury, a temporary restraining order to prevent Duvvuru from deleting any documents and from disposing any property that she obtained from using the plaintiff's funds, all damages, interest, litigation costs and all other just and equitable relief.
 It is represented by attorneys Jean C. Frizzell, Solace K. Southwick and Lindsey Raspino of Reynolds Frizzell LLP in Houston, and by David Gerger and Matt Hennessey of Quinn Emanuel Urquhart & Sullivan in Houston.

 Harris County District Court Case number 2017-12501